Extended Ashkin-Teller transition in two coupled frustrated Haldane chains: Overiew of the phase diagram

 In Fig.\ref{fig: Phase diagram} we present the phase diagram of the $J_1-J_2-J_{3,\mathrm{leg}}$ model defined in Eq.\eqref{eq:Hamiltonian}.
 We visualize each phase with the corresponding valence bond singlet (VBS) pattern covering the zig-zag lattice.

-The phase diagram is extremely rich and contains the following gapped phases: \begin{itemize} \item Topologically non-trivial Haldane phase.
+The phase diagram is extremely rich and contains multiple gapped.
+We first consider the phases realized in the regime of strong NN and three-body interactions, as shown in Fig.~\ref{fig: Phase diagram}(a), of which there are three: \begin{itemize} \item Topologically non-trivial Haldane phase.
 In the limit $J_1 \gg J_2$ valence bond singlets are uniformly distributed over the $J_1$ bonds (rungs) of the ladder.
-Emergent spin-1/2 edge states are symmetry protected. \item The topologically trivial NNN-Haldane phase.
-In the limit of two uncoupled Haldane chains at $J_1=0$ this phase corresponds to a uniform distribution of valence bond singlets on $J_2$ bonds (legs) of the ladder.
-In the presence of inter-chain coupling $J_1>0$ the system corresponds to a pair of intertwined Haldane chains \cite{kolezhukConnectivityTransitionFrustrated2002}.
-The system has no symmetry protected edge states. \item $\mathbb{Z}_4$ ordered phase with a spontaneously broken translation symmetry.
+Emergent spin-1/2 edge states are symmetry protected. \item $\mathbb{Z}_4$ ordered phase with a spontaneously broken translation symmetry.
 In Fig.\ref{fig: Sketches}(a) we present a pattern of numerically extracted local correlations on the legs and rungs that supports this interpretation.
 The phase includes a region dominated by leg dimerization, being exact at $J_1=0$ and $J_{3,\mathrm{leg}} = J_2/6 $ \cite{michaudAntiferromagneticSpinSChains2012}, and a region of plaquette order with a clear dimerized pattern along both legs and rungs.
 The two regions -- leg dimerized and plaquette are described by the same spontaneously broken symmetry and are adiabatically connected, forming a single gapped phase.
 We show a sketch and a typical profile of the rung and leg correlations of the plaquette phase in Fig.\ref{fig: Sketches}(a).